mongodb/mongodbatlas-cloudformation-resources/examples/atlas-streams/README.md

 ### Resources supported by AWS CloudFormation

-- `MongoDB::Atlas::StreamInstance`: Enables creating, modifying, and deleting Stream Instances. as part of this resource, a computed `hostnames` attribute is available for connecting to the created instance.
+- `MongoDB::Atlas::StreamInstance`: Enables creating, modifying, and deleting Stream Instances.
+As part of this resource, a computed `hostnames` attribute is available for connecting to the created instance.
 - `MongoDB::Atlas::StreamConnection`: Enables creating, modifying, and deleting Stream Instance Connections, which serve as data sources and sinks for your instance.

-### Managing Stream Processors

-Once a stream instance and its connections have been defined, `Stream Processors` can be created to define how your data will be processed in your instance.
-There are currently no resources defined in CloudFormation to provide this configuration.
-To obtain information on how this can be configured refer to [Manage Stream Processors](https://www.mongodb.com/docs/atlas/atlas-sp/manage-stream-processor/#manage-stream-processors).
+- `MongoDB::Atlas::StreamProcessor`: Enables creating, modifying, and deleting Stream Processors, which define how data is processed in your stream instance using aggregation pipelines.

 Connect to your stream instance defined in CloudFormation using the `hostnames` output attribute.
 This value can then be used to connect to the stream instance using `mongosh`, as described in the [Get Started Tutorial](https://www.mongodb.com/docs/atlas/atlas-sp/tutorial/).